 The 400lbs squatter!

-Because he has that much more strength to overcome his own body weight in order to push and propel himself forward from the starting position.
+Because he has that much more strength to overcome his own body weight in order to break through inertia and propel himself forward from the starting position.

 This same relative strength that is increasing your “starting speed” is also increasing your stride length because you are strong enough to propel your body further per stride taken.

 To keep the squat analogy, think about the 400lbs squatter emitting 200lbs of force per leg into the ground when exploding, whereas the 180lb squatter is only emitting 90lbs of force per leg into the ground when exploding.

 Since they are both equal body weight, the person emitting a greater amount of force into the ground is going to propel himself forward faster and further than the less relatively strong athlete.
 This works for jump height as well for all of the same reasons.

 The weaker athlete, relative to his/her body weight, will not be able to propel their self forward with enough strength to take as long of a stride (thus, reducing the stride length per stride.
 And therefore, the overall speed potential).

 Whereas the stronger athlete, once his/her foot makes contact with the ground, it is strong enough to propel his/her body off the ground not only faster, but also further.